 Momentanen Aufenthaltsort festlegen

-The Half Pint sits on the corner of Third and Thompson Streets in the West Village.
-The Half Pint is full on when it comes to its beer selection with more than 200 beer choices including 24 brews on draft.
-The food is fairly standard pub grub with dishes like sliders and fish and chips.
-If you go, be sure to ponder whether the pint is half full or half empty.
+In the West Village, The Half Pint stands at the intersection of Third and Thompson Streets.
+With more than 200 beer options, including 24 draft beers, The Half Pint goes all out when it comes to their beer selection.
+The food is fairly standard pub grub, with dishes like sliders and fish and chips.
+Take a moment to consider if the pint is half full or half empty if you go.

-Blind Tiger has been around since 1995, and a tight knit circle of loyal patrons still frequent this place, which has humbly remained a favorite drinking destination for locals and newbies.
+Blind Tiger has been around for many decades, and a tight-knit circle of loyal patrons still frequent this place, which has humbly remained a favorite drinking destination for locals and newbies.
 The reason Blind Tiger continues to stay on top is because of their carefully crafted beer selection coupled with some of the best pub grub you'll find in New York.
-With an idiosyncratic choice of 30 draft beers, plus more than 80 bottled varieties, beer snobs will be left spoiled for choice.
-The food menu is nothing fancy, but there's something for everyone - sliders, salads, sandwiches, burgers and wings.
-It doesn't hurt that happy hour runs all day, so you can definitely take advantage of the specials no matter your schedule.
+With an idiosyncratic choice of more than 20 draft beers, plus crazy bottled varieties, beer snobs will be left spoiled for choice.
+The food menu is nothing fancy, but there's something for everyone - sliders, salads, sandwiches and tacos.
+The happy hour lets you have a good time without having to break the bank.

 Alphabet City Beer Co., also known as ABC Beer Co., is a bar, delicatessen and shop in the East Village.
 A lovely dimly-lit space, ABC Beer Co. offers the perfect ambiance and atmosphere for a quick drink and bite with friends after work.
 Patrons can choose from over 300 types of bottled beer and diverse changing brews on tap.
 On the side, enjoy some gourmet charcuterie and cheese platters.